-Their company profile.
-A supplier can see a reduced version of their profile, to enable them to promote products, services and respond to compliance requests.
-A supplier can only ever see their own profile.
+Their company profile: A reduced version of the profile you see, to enable them to update their logo, ESG IMPACT data, promote products/services and respond to compliance requests.
+A supplier can only ever see their own company profile.

-Projects.
-Any imported projects where they form the supplier team.
+Projects: Any imported projects where they form the supplier team.
 Suppliers cannot create their own projects.
+They can only see information and data that is relevant to them and their contract with you.

-Account.
-Enabling suppliers to invite colleagues to join.
+Account: Enabling suppliers to invite colleagues to join IAND (for free).

-Suppliers can only access their own profile page (you as a client can view all company profiles on IAND), where they can update their profile, respond to compliance requests and showcase their experience and capabilities.
+Suppliers can only access their own company profile page, where they can update their profile, respond to compliance requests and showcase their experience and capabilities.

-The main difference on this page is that suppliers does not have access to the Financials module, which presents all projects, spend and budget shared between you and your supplier.
+The main difference from the client experience is that suppliers do not have access to the Projects & Performance module, where clients can see all projects, spend and performance against that supplier.

 Your supplier can only access their own projects, and see a reduced version of project pages.

-Innovation: suppliers do not have access or visibility into financial ROI of a project
+Innovation: suppliers do not have visibility on the financial ROI of a project.

-Ability to edit a project, such as setting project name or start date
+Ability to edit a project, such as setting project description and end date.

-Deliverables: suppliers cannot request documents from a client
+Requesting deliverables: suppliers cannot request documents from a client.

-Project details: project name, start and end date, visibility into project team.
+Project details: project name, start date, end date and project team.

 Project Deliverables: visibility of uploaded or requested documents.